-The spring 2014 newsletter is now available: meet our newest faculty member and two of our undergraduate students.
+The spring 2014 newsletter is now available: meet a new faculty member and two of our undergraduate students.
 Email us at email@example.com with your contact information if you’d like to join our mailing lists.
 Spring nl PDF.

 Established in 2003, the Carolina Center for Jewish Studies at the University of North Carolina at Chapel Hill unites the general public, students and faculty from various academic disciplines who share a common passion for a deeper understanding of Jewish history, culture and thought.
 This year, the Center embarks on its second decade of excellence, with ambitious goals for expanding academic opportunities for Carolina’s students and the community.

-Ruth von Bernuth, assistant professor of early modern German Studies (1500-1750) in the Department of Germanic and Slavic Languages and Literatures is director for the Center.
-Visit the “about us” section to read more about Professor von Bernuth and our two other faculty administrators, Professor Ariel and Professor Lambert.
+Ruth von Bernuth, associate professor of early modern German Studies (1500-1750) in the Department of Germanic and Slavic Languages and Literatures is director for the Center.
+Visit the “about us” section to read more about Professor von Bernuth and our other faculty administrators, Professor Ariel, Professor Cassen, and Professor Lambert.

 Learn more about the Center and Jewish Studies at Carolina